 Aztec Rulers: Chimalpopoca, Third Tlatoani of Tenochtitlan

-Militarily, Chimalpopoca kept the Mexica place as a vasal of the Tepanecs, whose ruler was Chimalpopoca’s maternal grandfather, Tezozomoc in the Tepanec capital of Azcapotzalco.
+Militarily, Chimalpopoca kept the Mexica alliance with the Tepanecs, and they remained a vassal to the Tepanec capital of Azcapotzalco.
 After a war in 1418, the Mexica support of the Tepanecs was rewarded with the city of Texcoco.
 However, Chimalpopoca kindly allowed the ruler of Texcoco, the legendary Nezahualcoyotl, to live in Tenochtitlan rather than be exiled to the mountains.
+Chimalpopoca would leave a lasting imprint on his nephew Nezahuacoyotl, whose later loyalty to the Mexica would be invaluable.

 Chimalpopoca dressed as the god Huitzilopochtli